AREA51 - IMHOFF FARM, KOMMETJIE

 Things really got going when the South African company Armson produced a well engineered pump action rifle.
 Being a manufacturer of gun sights for the military they knew what they were doing and also produced the first rifled paintball gun barrel.
 These guns are so robust that 20 years later we still have 22 of them in operation for special retro events.

-Then Tippmann and PMI (Pursuit Marketing Incorporated) really escalated the arms race and introduced semi automaitic rifles with 150 ball hoppers.
+Then Tippmann and PMI (Pursuit Marketing Incorporated) really escalated the arms race and introduced semi-automatic rifles with 150 ball hoppers.
 Armson again came to the party and delivered a high quality though a bit of a gas hog Armson semi-automatic.
-Fire power was in and the days of shooting 50 paintballs during the course of an afternoons play was over.
+Fire power was in and the days of shooting 50 paintballs during the course of an afternoon's play was over.

 Time came for SAN parks to clear the alien vegetation and rehabilitate the area so yet another move.
-This time to our present venue at Imhoff Farm on the road between Fishoek and Kommetjie where at last we have enough space to open up four big fields and increase capacity to carry a hundred players simultaneously in one huge game or to provide for kids (11 to 14 yrs) , corporate, bachelors and advanced player groups all in one morning or afternoon session.
-Valleys , ridges , bunkers, a small urban village and more make it an exciting field to play on.
+This time to our present venue at Imhoff Farm on the road between Fish Hoek and Kommetjie where at last we have enough space to open up three big fields and increase capacity to carry a hundred players simultaneously in one huge game or to provide for kids (11 to 14 yrs), corporate, bachelors and advanced player groups all in one morning or afternoon session.
+Valleys, ridges, bunkers and more make it an exciting field to play on.

 Having more space also allowed us to start a Lasertag field for all those ever eager kids who want to play paintball but have not yet reached our minimum 11 years age appropriate requirement.

-25 years on we continue to service the paintball playing community by providing well managed safe venues for players to come experience an adrenalin rush that few other sports provide.
+32 years on we continue to service the paintball playing community by providing well-managed safe venues for players to come experience an adrenalin rush that few other sports provide.